College is a match to be made; not a prize to be won.

 It’s a busy time in the life of a senior!
 We are here to make sure each senior is on track for college:

 - Seniors take ACT and SAT tests in the fall.

 - Seniors identify and contact two teachers to write Letters of Recommendation through email and Naviance.

 - Seniors narrow down their list of colleges to 8 to 12 schools.
 Should have 2 safe schools (where they expect to be accepted), 2 medium schools, and 2 “reach” schools.

-- College applications should be completed by November 16, 2016 (before Thanksgiving Break), and no later than December 14, 2016 (before Winter Break).
+- College applications should be completed in November (before Thanksgiving Break), and no later than December (before Winter Break).
 It is better to apply earlier for best chance for grants, scholarships and acceptance.

 Plan Ahead for Accommodations

 When students want to apply for accommodations on college entrance exams or at the college they will attend, they have to submit proof of their disability called “documentation.”
 Students and their parents should check these requirements for each college before students submit their application so they can be sure that their documentation contains what is needed for receiving accommodations.